Add a Maven dependency

 In the Maven tool window, on the toolbar, click or select the appropriate option from the context menu.

-In the diagram window, IntelliJ IDEA displays the sub project and all its dependencies including the transitive ones.
+In the diagram window, Aqua displays the sub-project and all its dependencies including the transitive ones.

 View the diagram structure